-This easy cucumber salad recipe is a summertime staple.
-(Or for year-round enjoyment thanks to hothouse cucumbers!)
+This fresh cucumber salad recipe is a summertime staple!
+(But it's also great year-round thanks to hothouse cucumbers.)

-Simply toss a batch of this salad together, pour over the dressing, then store in the fridge to let flavors combine.
+Plus it's easy to assemble.
+We'll simply chop the veggies, pour over the dressing, then store it in the fridge to let flavors deliciously combine.

 Ingredients for Cucumber Salad